 Health Resources and Services Administration (HRSA) Maternal and Child Health Bureau (MCHB)

 Since 1974, Congress has authorized and funded hemophilia programs at the Centers for Disease Control and Prevention (CDC) and the Health Resources and Services Administration (HRSA).
-NHF advocates for support of these federal hemophilia programs that provide funding for research, surveillance, prevention, and services for people with bleeding disorders.
+NBDF advocates for support of these federal hemophilia programs that provide funding for research, surveillance, prevention and services for people with bleeding disorders.

 CDC Division of Blood Disorders